Hawley Retainer: Cost, Care, Benefits and How They Compare

 It’s advisable to remove the retainer daily and brush it with a soft toothbrush and mild toothpaste.

-· Soak your Hawley retainer in a denture-cleaning solution regularly.
-But steer clear of the prolonged soaking to avoid damage to your retainer.
-Follow the recommended guidelines by your orthodontist.
+• Soak your Hawley retainer in a denture-cleaning solution regularly.
+Avoid prolonged soaking to prevent damage to your retainer.
+Follow your orthodontist’s recommended guidelines.

-Storing your Hawley retainer properly while not using it enhances its longevity and effectiveness and ensures good oral hygiene.
-The orthodontist provides a particular case with each retainer to store the retainer when not in use.
+Proper storage of your Hawley retainer when not in use enhances its longevity and effectiveness and ensures good oral hygiene.
+Your orthodontist provides a case for each retainer.

-Make sure to wash your retainer with lukewarm water before storing it in its claim to remove any saliva, food particles, or harmful contaminants.
-Also, ensure your retainer is dry before putting it in its case.
+Wash your retainer with lukewarm water before storing it in its case to remove saliva and food particles.
+Also, ensure your retainer is dry before storing it.

 Pay special attention to the temperature adjustments while storing.
 Excessive heat can damage the retainer’s plastic components and make it brittle.
-Also, avoid exposure to sunlight while keeping.
+Also, avoid exposure to sunlight.

 Storing your Hawley Retainer